 Most lower limb deficiencies are not associated with other organ system defects.
 Some exceptions include the following:

-- Tibial deficiency has been reported with deafness, ectrodactyly or polydactyly of the hands, and craniofacial abnormalities.
+- Tibial deficiency has been reported with deafness, ectrodactyly or polydactyly of the hands, and cleft palate.12

-- Femoral hypoplasia-unusual facies syndrome involves bilateral femurs, facial abnormalities, including micrognathia and cleft palate, hypoplasia or synostosis of the upper extremity, vertebral abnormalities, congenital heart disease, and polydactyly.
+- Femoral hypoplasia-unusual facies syndrome (femoral facial syndrome) involves bilateral femurs, facial abnormalities including micrognathia and cleft palate, and may include hypoplasia or synostosis of the upper extremity, vertebral abnormalities, congenital heart disease, or polydactyly.13

-- Roberts-SC phocomelia syndrome comprises bilateral symmetric tetraphocomelia and may include thumb aplasia, syndactyly, elbow and knee flexion contractures, mental retardation, cleft lip/palate, micrognathia, hypotelorism, cryptorchidism, and cardiac defects.
+- Roberts-SC phocomelia syndrome results in bilateral symmetric tetraphocomelia and may include thumb aplasia, syndactyly, elbow and knee flexion contractures, intellectual disability, cleft lip/palate, micrognathia, hypotelorism, cryptorchidism, and cardiac defects.14

-- A careful birth history, including prenatal exposure.
+- A careful maternal and birth history, including prenatal exposures.

 - Developmental history, including gross and fine motor milestones.

-- Full review of systems to rule out possible syndromes, in particular, cardiac, musculoskeletal, eyes/ears/nose/throat, neurologic, gastrointestinal, and genitourinary.
+- A full Review of Systems to rule out congenital syndromes, particularly cardiac, musculoskeletal, eyes/ears/nose/throat, neurologic, gastrointestinal, and genitourinary symptoms.

-- Assessment of family perceptions, expectations, and goals.
+- Assessment of family understanding of the condition, expectations, and goals.

 - Examine the affected/residual limb by first inspecting the skin for dimples, puckering/tethering, verrucous hyperplasia, breakdown, or other abnormalities.
-Check for lymphedema in any of the extremities.
+Check for lymphedema in the extremities.

-- In the infant or toddler, evaluate how mobility is achieved, for example commando, bear, or reciprocal crawling.
-Note if the child attempts to pull to stand on objects in the room.
+- Observe how mobility is achieved, such as crawling types (commando, bear, or reciprocal), or if the child attempts to pull to stand on objects in the room.

 - Complete a full physical exam to rule out major organ abnormalities (e.g., cardiac defects).

-Dynamic standing balance and gait or mobility assessment is important for prosthetic planning.
-Assess how the child interacts with others to determine cognitive status, speech, and development.
+Dynamic standing balance, gait and mobility assessment is important for prosthetic planning.
+Observe how the child interacts with others to determine cognitive status, speech, and development.
 Also observe gross motor skills and ADLs.
 Obtain information from the child’s teacher about how they are doing in school and in extracurricular activities including sports.

-If syndromic findings present on exam, consider appropriate genetic testing (may consider genetic consultation).
+If syndromic findings are present on exam, consider appropriate genetic testing and if indicated, genetic consultation.

 Radiographs of the involved limb with opposite side comparison can be helpful in determining outcomes and possible surgical planning.
-Consider spine films if abnormalities are observed on exam.
-In newborns, radiographs are often not conclusive because of the lack of bony ossification.
-For diagnostic purposes, newborns may require repeat radiographs in the future.
+Consider spine films if spinal abnormalities are suspected or observed on physical exam.
+In newborns, radiographs are often inconclusive due to the lack of bony ossification and thus may require repeat radiographs in the future.
 If there is concern for a congenital syndrome, consider additional imaging such as an echocardiogram or renal ultrasound, or referral to a medical geneticist.
 An in-depth history including feeding/swallowing, respiratory function, cardiac and hematologic history should be obtained.